Our Trademark Assignment template:

 More intellectual property templates

-If you need something other that trademark templates, then have a look at:
+We also have a trade mark licence template.
+If you need something other than trademark templates, then have a look at:

 - our specific templates for copyright issues; and